OctoberWolf/MadeInAbyssBSFD-AP/README.md

 2. Items are only recieved in the abyss
 3. Progressive whistles are required to proceed to the next layer
 &nbsp;&nbsp;&nbsp;&nbsp;        Progressive whistles update correctly in logic, but the gameplay update requires you to be in Orth and open your menu...
 I think?
-5. There is a specific key required to enter Ido Front Internal and face off with Bondrewd
+4. There is a specific key required to enter Ido Front Internal and face off with Bondrewd, called "Ido Front Key"
-6. The game clears when you beat the final boss
+5. The game clears when you beat the final boss
+6. Apologies, at the moment this mod doesn't use in-game UI.
+I would like to fix this someday, but for now you must rely on the launcher or other AP tools